-Nigeria cough syrup distribution halted
+Nigeria bans all codeine cough syrup

-A Nigerian company says it has suspended distribution of its cough syrup after a BBC investigation into its role in an addiction epidemic.
+Nigeria has announced a ban on the production and import of cough syrup containing codeine after a BBC investigation into its role in an addiction epidemic.

-Emzor Pharmaceuticals has also dismissed a company executive who was caught selling 60 bottles of cough syrup to an undercover reporter.
+A health ministry spokesman told the BBC remaining stocks in shops could be sold with a prescription.

-The syrup, containing the highly addictive opioid, codeine, is used by young Nigerians to get high.
+The BBC investigation showed the syrup being sold on the black market to be used by young Nigerians to get high.

 - The cough syrup creating a generation of addicts